HDB rules in Singapore: 4 Times HDB rules got broken this year!

-Here's checking out some crazy ways HDB rules in Singapore got broken this year!
+Here's checking out some crazy ways HDB rules in Singapore got broken recently!
 Do you know of any more incidents?

 1. The case of the cluttered corridor